Eastern Hemisphere

 The Eastern Hemisphere is the half of the planet Earth which is east of the prime meridian (which crosses Greenwich, London, United Kingdom) and west of the antimeridian (which crosses the Pacific Ocean and relatively little land from pole to pole).
 It is also used to refer to Afro-Eurasia (Africa and Eurasia) and Australia, in contrast with the Western Hemisphere, which includes mainly North and South America.
-The Eastern Hemisphere may also be called the "Oriental Hemisphere", and may in addition be used in a cultural or geopolitical sense as a synonym for the European term, "Old World."
+The Eastern Hemisphere may also be called the "Oriental Hemisphere", and may in addition be used in a cultural or geopolitical sense as a synonym for the European term, "Old World".

 Geography

-The almost perfect circle (the earth is an oblate spheroid that is wider around the equator), drawn with a line, demarcating the Eastern and Western Hemispheres must be an arbitrarily decided and published convention, unlike the equator (an imaginary line encircling Earth, equidistant from its poles), which divides the Northern and Southern hemispheres.
+The boundary line between the Western and Eastern Hemispheres is an almost perfect circle (the Earth is an oblate spheroid, i.e. wider around the equator).
+The position of this boundary line must be an arbitrary convention, unlike the equator (an imaginary line encircling Earth, equidistant from its poles, which divides the Northern and Southern hemispheres).
 The prime meridian at 0° longitude and the antimeridian, at 180° longitude, are the conventionally accepted boundaries, since they divide eastern longitudes from western longitudes.
-This convention was established in 1884 at the International Meridian Conference held in Washington, D.C. where the standard time concepts of Canadian railroad engineer Sir Sandford Fleming were adopted.
-The Hemispheres agreed do not correspond with exact continents.
-Portions of Western Europe, West Africa, Oceania, and extreme northeastern Russia are in the Western Hemisphere, divorcing it from the continents which form the touchstone for most geopolitical constructs of "the East" and "the West".
+This convention was established in 1884 at the International Meridian Conference held in Washington, D.C., where the standard time concepts of Canadian railroad engineer Sir Sandford Fleming were adopted.
+The hemispheres agreed do not precisely correspond with continents.
+Portions of Western Europe, West Africa, Oceania, and extreme northeastern Russia are in the Western Hemisphere, in contrast to the split between the "Old World" and the "New World" or the Americas.

+Countries in the Eastern Hemisphere, east of the prime meridian (shown not in yellow).

+The 180th meridian on a Pacific-centered map of Earth.

-Consequently, meridians of 20°W and the diametrically opposed 160°E are often used outside of matters of physics and navigation, which includes all of the European and African mainlands, but also includes a small portion of northeast Greenland (typically reckoned as part of North America) and excludes more of eastern Russia and Oceania (e.g., New Zealand).
-Prior to the global adoption of standard time, numerous prime meridians were decreed by various countries where time was defined by local noon (thereby, local).
+Alternatively, meridians of 20°W and the diametrically opposed 160°E are sometimes used outside of matters of physics and navigation.
+This arrangement is preferred by some since it includes all of the European and African mainlands as part of the Eastern Hemisphere.
+However, it also includes a small portion of northeast Greenland (typically reckoned as part of North America) and excludes more of eastern Russia and Oceania (e.g., New Zealand's two main islands).
+Prior to the global adoption of standard time, numerous prime meridians were decreed by various countries where time was defined by local noon.